 Harvey L. Golubock Business Competition

-Funding for new startups and new business ventures of existing businesses in the Bradford area
+Funding for new startups and new business ventures of existing businesses in our area

 Do you have the next great idea?
 Whether it’s a new app, a new product to be manufactured, a new store, a consulting business, or, perhaps a seasonal business, we want to help you make that idea a reality.

-The competition is open to anyone who would like to open a new business in the Bradford area.
+The competition is open to anyone who would like to open a new business in our area!
 The competition is also open to any existing, local business that is interested in expanding into a new venture.